AmbiAngel/sign-up-form/README.md

 # sign-up-form
 This is an exercise to:<br>
-    replicate a form design given to us<br>
+    replicate a form design using only an image as reference<br>
     Perform some input validation through JS